 Government/public for industry, for the environment, for urban/territorial planning/management.

 By completing the specialization and Master’s project a student is trained to perform a research project and critically reflect on his/her work.
 So a student is well prepared to function as:

 A Ph.D. student at a university, performing research like studying Network protocols, distributed systems Software development, computer design in respect to the environmental constraints.

 A Ph.D. student at a large industry R&D-department, performing applied research, like the design of smart systems for supervising, controlling energy, environment, etc.

 The Course will be open to all applicants around the world.
 The eligibility requirements have been recognized by all Consortium universities and are the following:

-- The grade average of the previous study should prove a high qualification of the applicant.
+The grade average of the previous study should prove the high qualification of the applicant.
 This will normally be the case for a grade average of ‘B’ or better in terms of the ECTS grading scale.

 All pre-selected candidates will be invited to an interview by videoconference.